sivanianto123-rgb/learning_app-/L_research/details.md

  - The more the child completes a quest the more reward it gets.
  - Parents also can moniter of what the child is learning and be a extra help.
  - Since the app has grade system its not only for childrens at the same time it is also for childrens who can when they can't when they reach a certain age.
 So speach therapy can also be implemented , kids with autisim have less brighten color palets and remove unwanted music or sounds in order to keep them calm and concerntrated . kids suffering from dyslexia can also be utilize the app by using repetative class with concerned help.
- - speed range for reading as in slow pronounciation inorder to resiprocate it
+ - Speed range for reading as in slow pronounciation inorder to resiprocate it
- - interactive app where kids can be encouraged at every level.
+ - Interactive app where kids can be encouraged at every level.
  - The app will have 3 stages same as the story chapters like phonics,words and sentences

 ## What should we work on
  The simple view of reading is languge comprehension and word recognition.
 Hence the kid must know what the word is before knowing what it means so language comprehension is not required for kids therefore when it comes to word recongnition the kids must be able to do three things:
-        -> Phonics
+- Phonic sounds
-        -> Decoding which the ability to sound out words children have heard before but haven’t seen written out.
+- Decoding which the ability to sound out words children have heard before but haven’t seen written out.
 This is a vital step in the reading process as it forms the foundation for other reading skills.
-        -> Sight recognition where if the child sees a ball the child must know it is a ball.
+- Sight recognition where if the child sees a ball the child must know it is a ball.
-        ->

 ## How the app is going to be
  The app can be can have work flow of two stories where 1 is for boys and n other is for girls